abhishekscript/runever/README.md

 # runever
-Runever an alternative for forever module of node.js.
-This program runs your app and restarts automatically as soon as your app stops and records all the errors in a log file
+Runever an alternative for forever module of node.js that can be used to deploy any of your app be it Flask , Ruby etc.   This program runs your app and restarts automatically as soon as your app stops and records all the errors in a log file.

 To run the program follow the simple instruction